wgpsutherland/gradients/README.md

 grades
 ======

-An application to store grades and track your progress.
+A web application for students to store their grades and track their progress.
+With a simple login system, users can store the marks they get in assignments, and see how they are doing in the year overall.